digimori/bookstore/README.md

 ## Further improvements to make:

-- Additional model fields, such as the ability to upload images of the books
+- Additional model fields, such as the ability to upload images of the books, rating system?
+Ability to sort by rating?
 - Auth to allow users to have their own storage
 - Search Field
 - A tick box to tell whether or not the book has been read or not